 Ohio, along with several other states, will experience a TOTAL SOLAR ECLIPSE on April 8, 2024 crossing from Texas through Maine!
 People living in areas of the totality could experience 4 minutes of total darkness.
-Preceding this eclipse will be an Annular Solar Eclipse crossing from Oregon through Texas on October 14, 2023.
+Preceding this eclipse was an Annular Solar Eclipse which crossed from Oregon through Texas on October 14, 2023.

 Prevent Blindness hopes you enjoy taking part in this important astronomical and cultural event.
 Before you do, please take the time to learn about the dangers to your vision and how to protect your eyes from injury during the eclipse.

 - In Ohio, the total eclipse will begin around 2:00pm and end at approximately 4:30pm on April 8, 2024.

 - Those viewing the eclipse within the totality path zone in Ohio will experience up to 4 minutes of total darkness.

 - All of Ohio will be able to view the solar eclipse, however the path of totality is only in the shaded area of the map.

 - The last total solar eclipse visible in Ohio was in 1806 and the next total solar eclipse to come through Ohio will not be until 2099!
 This is truly a once in a lifetime experience.